CordulaRobinson/GEE/raymondeah/supervised_classification/README.md

 # Supervised Classification: Albany Metropolitan Area

 These scripts use the Google Earth Engine API to perform supervised classifications on the Albany Metropolitan Area using remote sensing imagery and a Random Forest algorithm.
-Each image pixel is labeled as one of four discrete categories.
+Each image pixel is labeled as one of four discrete categories:
 * Urban
 * Bare
 * Vegetation